The Treasures of Poland

 TORUN – GDANSK [Breakfast, Lunch]

 In the morning we see the highlights of Torun.
-It is the birthplace of Nicolaus Copernicus and considered one of the most magnificent historic cities of Poland.
-Its Old Town has been included in UNESCO’s list for its impressive 13th century Town Hall, superb churches and historic streets preserving Torun’s past glory.
-Following lunch on own, we drive to Gdansk.
+It is the birthplace of Nicolaus Copernicus and is considered one of the most magnificent historic cities of Poland.
+Its Old Town has been included in UNESCO’s list for its impressive 13th-century Town Hall, superb churches, and historic streets preserving Torun’s past glory.
+Following lunch on our own, we drive to Gdansk.
 Upon arrival, we take a brief walk through the town’s Old Town.

 GDANSK – MALBORK – WARSAW [Breakfast, Lunch]